Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 4. Beluga Point

-Not easy going down to the beach but a pretty stopping view point!
+It’s not super easy going down to the beach but a pretty stopping view point!

-This Lookout is a popular spot to stop while you’re makin’ your way along the Seward Highway, near milepost 110 & south of Anchorage.
+This Lookout is a popular spot to stop while you’re making your way along the Seward Highway, near milepost 110 & south of Anchorage.
 Pull off the side of the road, and you’ll find amazing 180-degree scenic views of Turnagain Arm.
 Sometimes you can even see beluga whales in the water – hence the name.
 You can also walk down to the beach!
 It’s not quite an easy walk, so I wouldn’t recommend it for anybody with physical mobility restrictions of any kind.
 But just stopping at the viewpoint will give you awesome views with minimum effort!

 Where it’s located: Along the Seward Highway, near Anchorage